jaysyrk/arch-controller/README.md

 # arch-controller

 Control your Arch Linux machine from your iPhone, from any network.
+**Built with Claude Code!!
+Not a portfolio project just a useful tool for me**

 ## Short answer: yes, this is very doable